-1.1.
+1.3.
 Implementation

-SQOPT is implemented as a set of callable Fortran subroutines.
+SQOPT is implemented as a library of Fortran 77 subroutines.
 The source code is compatible with all known Fortran 77, 90, and 95 compilers, and can be converted to C code by the f2c translator [1] included with the distribution.